bsvalues/TerraFusionPro/IMMEDIATE_LAUNCH_GUIDE.md

 ## 🎯 **JUDGE'S FINAL VERDICT: EXECUTE IMMEDIATELY**

 **The evidence is overwhelming.
-TerraFusion has the foundation, technology, and market opportunity to dominate.
+TerraFusion has the foundation, technology, and market opportunity to lead.
 Execute the launch plan NOW.**

 ---